petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 ## Digital Agility

 As highlighted by Gartner, portals can be used as a common architectural framework.
 Companies can build a website and quickly reuse the framework they have created to build more touchpoints.
 This can ensure that all their digital presences are uniform in functionality and appearance and saves time and money by avoiding a rebuild from scratch.

 By turning a portal-heritage digital experience platform into a solutions factory, customers can quickly advance their digital strategies while maintaining control over the quality of individual experiences.

-## Easy to Customize
+## Unparalleled Customizability

 Liferay is recognized as the most flexible and extensible DXP available.